SorenHeinze/Kinetic-Triplet-Determination/README.md

 All programs can be run separately by simply calling them.
 However, it is probably more convenient to call < main.py >.
 The latter offers an interface to the user in which each program can be chosen.

-Numpy and SciPy need to be installed for these programs work.
+Numpy and SciPy need to be installed for these programs to work.

 These programs were tested under Debian 9.6 .
 However, they should work also under proprietary operating systems.